 Usability has seen a massive shift in the last decade.
 We’ve gone from requiring practically Ph.D. level knowledge to access cryptocurrency to simply being computer or smartphone literate.

 In the early days, very few people could have performed the 1st blockchain transaction but now a toddler could perform one on your phone by mistake!
-So usability has certainly improved, but some might argue that it is quickly traded off in decentralization.
+So usability has certainly improved, but some might argue that it is quickly traded off in decentralization, although if you need money to do this type of transactions, you could totally check the loans in this link, if you want to get into this business.
 Let’s look at the facts.

 Inverse Relationships Within the Blockchain Ecosystems